Published on Wednesday, May 8, 2019

 The V4 growth stage is when the plant determines the number of kernel rows around the primary ear will have at maturity.

 At the V5 growth stage, the leaf collar is visible on the fifth leaf.
-The growing point of the plant moves from underground to the soil surface and the plant now relies on the nodal roots for nutrients and water.
+The growing point of the plant moves from underground to the soil surface and the plant is relying on the nodal roots for nutrients and water.
 All of the leaves the plant will ever have are initiated during the first four to five weeks of plant development.
 Kernel rows around have been determined, and this is the last internode to remain underground.

 At the V6 growth stage, tassel development is initiated.
 All of the plant’s leaves are formed and rapid stalk elongation begins.
 This normally takes place 25 to 30 days after emergence or approximately 475 GDDs.